adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 micro interaction was scrutinised over and over.
 Ultimately it was near-death by a thousand cuts.

-> Nobody cares about your product as much as you do
+> “Nobody cares about your product as much as you do”

 Instead of designing overall flows, screens and [states](https://medium.com/swlh/the-nine-states-of-design-5bfe9b3d6d85#.9wrs8ne3o),